-Nuclear Innovation Alliance Executive Director Judi Greenwald issued the following statement on the announcement by President Biden today of the new U.S. Nationally Determined Contribution as part of the U.S. reentry into the the Paris Agreement:
+Nuclear Innovation Alliance Executive Director Judi Greenwald issued the following statement on the release of the "National Nuclear University Research Infrastructure Reinvestment Act of 2021":